help-me-mom/ng-mocks/README.md

 #### MockBuilder.keep

-If we want to keep a module, component, directive, pipe or provider as it is (not mocking).
+If we want to keep a module, component, directive, pipe or provider as it is.
 We should use `.keep`.

 ```typescript
 beforeEach(() =>